Pony (programming language)

-Pony (also referred to as ponylang) is a free and open source, object-oriented, actor model, capabilities-secure, high performance programming language.
+Pony (also known as ponylang) is a object-oriented, actor model, capabilities-secure, high performance programming language.
 Pony's reference capabilities allow even mutable data to be safely passed by reference between actors.
 Garbage collection is performed concurrently, per-actor, which eliminates the need to pause program execution or "stop the world".
 Sylvan Clebsch is the original creator of the language.
 It is now being maintained and developed by members of the Pony team.
+It is free and open-source software with a BSD 2-clause license.

 History

 The language was created by Sylvan Clebsch, while a PhD student at Imperial College London.
 His professor at that time was Sophia Drossopoulou, who is also well known for her contributions to computer programming, and as a lecturer.
 According to developers who have talked to Sylvan, he was frustrated with not having a high performance language that could run concurrent code securely, safely, and more simply.

 Language design

 At its core, Pony is a systems language designed around safety and performance.